BC Black History Timeline

 Some events occurred on a specific date and others took place over a period of time.

-The Abolition of Slavery Act, passed by the British Parliament in 1833, came into force on August 1, 1834.
+The Slavery Abolition Act, passed by the British Parliament in 1833, came into force on August 1, 1834.

-The fine print: As an imperial statute, the Slavery Abolition Act liberated less than 50 enslaved Africans in British North America.
-For most enslaved people in British North America, however, the Act resulted only in partial liberation, as it only emancipated children under the age of six, while others were to be retained for four to six years as apprentices.
+In fact, the Act liberated less than 50 enslaved Africans in British North America.
+For most enslaved people in Canada, the Act resulted only in partial liberation, only emancipated children under the age of six, and obliged others to be retained for four to six years as apprentices.
+The Act did initiate the formal end to slavery, and since 2021 Emancipation Day has been commemorated annually in Canada on August 1.
+Emancipation Day in Canada: Past, Present, and Future

 The Imperial Government of the Crown Colony of Vancouver Island was created on March 11, 1850.
-Richard Blanshard formally assumed office as Governor of the Colony of Vancouver Island.
+Richard Blanshard, a 32 year-old barrister from a wealthy British family, formally assumed office as Governor of the Colony of Vancouver Island.

 1851 – 1898: The BC gold rush period lasted for about 50 years

-These dates and places of gold finds in BC, considered the most significant, have been compiled from various sources.
-The 1858 Fraser River Gold Rush, 1859 Cariboo Gold Rush and the 1864 Leech River Gold Rush are the ones that are most significant for the Black settlers.
+Here are the dates and places of important gold finds in BC.
+The 1858 Fraser River Gold Rush, 1859 Cariboo Gold Rush and the 1864 Leech River Gold Rush are the most significant in BC Black history.

 1851 Haida Gwaii Gold Rush